hakangunturkun/SVJAM/Readme.md

 You'll also need a copy of the reference genome that matches your LongRanger analysis and place that in the RefGenome folder (file needs to be unzipped, with the extion name *.fa*)

-## Running the example data set on chr1
+## Analyzing the example data set on chr1

 We provide an example image set for testing in **chr1/images/** folder.
 Image files are organized in folders named as: *chr1_93011035-93221780_chr1_93011035-93221780* The output will be located in the **chr1/output/** folder.